Westlake Corporation: Facilities

+In 2022, W. took over Hexion's epoxy division.

 Safety Incidents

 In September 2021, an explosion at a Westlake ethylene plant in Sulphur, Louisiana injured 6 workers.
-In January 2022, an ethylene dichloride tank exploded at a Westlake facility in Westlake, Louisiana injuring 6 workers and triggering a Shelter-in-place order.
+In January 2022, an ethylene dichloride tank exploded at a Westlake facility in Westlake, Louisiana injuring 6 workers and triggering a shelter-in-place order.

 Westlake facilities in Louisiana have had uncontrolled chemical releases including benzene, chloroform, ethylene dichloride, hydrogen chloride and vinyl chloride.

+Westlake's operations in Calvert City, Kentucky, have faced scrutiny from regulators.
+In 2024, the U.S. Environmental Protection Agency (EPA) announced findings from a long-term air monitoring study in the surrounding community, and determined emissions of ethylene dichloride were driving elevated cancer risk.
+Westlake's Calvert City operations are the main source of ethylene dichloride emissions in the area, according to the EPA.